pfaffelh/hp/README.md

 2. run `python3 build.py` (and cancel with Ctrl-C)
 3. git add --all; git commit -m ""; git push

-Then, after a few moments, the new version is [here](https://pfaffelh.github.io/hp/).
+Then, after a few moments/minutes, the new version is [here](https://pfaffelh.github.io/hp/).